-requirement, which is levied to almost all liabilities, regardless of their maturity.8 In addition to a very broad base, the rate is also very high and currently amounts to 14%.
+The CNB's regulatory framework is quite complex, and at its core there are four different regulations resembling the reserve requirement.7 The first is the proper reserve requirement, which is levied on almost all liabilities, regardless of their maturity.8 In addition to there being a very broad base, the rate is also very high and currently amounts to 14%.
 Furthermore, a part of the reserve requirement is maintained in domestic and another part in foreign currency, both at the CNB and in the form of liquid foreign assets.
 There have been many changes in the rate, scope and maintenance procedure of the reserve requirement primarily in order to change the monetary policy stance, but also to create and withdraw both kuna and foreign exchange liquidity.

-The second type of the regulatory requirements is the Minimum Required Amount of Foreign Currency Claims which requires banks to hold a certain ratio of the foreign currency liabilities in the form of liquid foreign assets.
+The second type of regulatory requirement is the Minimum Required Amount of Foreign Currency Claims, which requires banks to hold a certain ratio of their foreign currency liabilities in the form of liquid foreign assets.
 This requirement stems from the facts that Croatian households prefer to keep their savings in foreign currency.
-Since the central bank is unable to create foreign currency, commercial banks should keep a large share of their foreign currency liabilities in the form of liquid foreign currency assets, so that they can use it when needed.
-This instrument has also experienced a number of changes in its rate and scope.9 The rate is quite high and during the last year has been lowered from 32% to 20%, as the main channel for providing foreign currency liquidity, as the capital inflows decreased during the crisis.
+Since the central bank is unable to create foreign currency, commercial banks have to keep a large share of their foreign currency liabilities in the form of liquid foreign currency assets, to be used when needed.
+This instrument has also experienced a number of changes in its rate and scope.9 The rate is quite high and during the last year has been lowered from 32% to 20%, serving as the main channel for providing foreign currency liquidity, as capital inflows decreased during the crisis.

-The third type of the regulatory requirements was the "Marginal Reserve Requirement" levied on new commercial banks' foreign borrowing since 2005.10 It was introduced in order to discourage heavy foreign borrowing by commercial banks in order to finance domestic credit expansion, which was prevalent in mid 2000's.
-The rate was gradually increased from 25% to 55% of commercial banks new foreign borrowing.
-This measure managed to stop the growth of commercial banks' foreign borrowing, and was replaced with heavy recapitalization of banks (foreign mother banks increased capital of domestic banks in order not to pay the marginal reserve, which made Croatian banks highly capitalized) and direct foreign borrowing by firms.
-The marginal reserve was revoked in October 2008 in order to remove a strong obstacle for capital inflows through the banking sector during the crisis.
+The third type of regulatory requirement was the "marginal reserve requirement" levied on new commercial banks' foreign borrowing from 2005.10 It was introduced to discourage heavy foreign borrowing by commercial banks to be used to finance domestic credit expansion, which was prevalent in the mid 2000s.
+The rate was gradually increased from 25% up to 55% of commercial banks' new foreign borrowing.
+This measure managed to stop the growth of commercial banks' foreign borrowing, and stimulated heavy recapitalization of banks (foreign mother banks have increased capital of domestic banks to avoid the marginal reserve, which made Croatian banks highly capitalized) and direct foreign borrowing by firms.
+The marginal reserve was revoked in October 2008 to remove a strong obstacle for capital inflows through the banking sector during the crisis.